Parliament House, Canberra: Senate

 The Senate chamber matches the colour scheme of the House of Lords, decorated in red, but muted to tints of ochre, suggesting the earth and the colours of the outback.

-Presently installed seating can accommodate up to 93 Senators.
+There currently 76 senators, however the chamber was designed to accommodate 120 senators.
 The gallery arrangement is almost identical to that of the House of Representatives.
 Unlike the House of Representatives, only the leader of the government or opposition in the Senate approaches the lectern; other frontbench senators and all backbench senators have a desk microphone.
 As can be seen from the illustrations, unlike the House of Representatives, there is no distinction between the front and back benches in the Senate chamber; Senate ministers and their opposition counterparts have the same two-seat benches as all other senators.
 The press gallery is located above the Senate chamber.
-The presiding officer of the Australian Senate is the President of the Senate, who occupies a position in the Senate chamber similar to that of the Speaker of the House of Representatives.
-Behind the seat of the President of the Senate are two large seats which are modern versions of thrones.
-The larger is used by the Governor-General or the monarch (when visiting) when they open Parliament at the start of a new parliamentary session.
-The vice-regal consort or the royal consort (when visiting) sits on the smaller throne.
+The presiding officer of the Australian Senate is the president of the Senate, who occupies a position in the Senate chamber similar to that of the Speaker of the House of Representatives.
+Behind the seat of the President of the Senate (a gift of the Canadian Senate) are two large seats which are used during the opening of parliament.
+The larger is the vice-regal chair (a gift from the UK Parliament), used by the governor-general during the opening of Parliament, with the smaller (a gift of the NZ Parliament) used by distinguished guests, such as foreign leaders.

-Art collection

 The Parliament House Art Collection of over 6,000 works includes commissioned (and purchased) portraits of every prime minister, governor-general, president of the senate and speaker of the house, as well as other works of art significant to Australia.

+Executive wing

+Unlike many other governments that follow the Westminster system, the cabinet room, the Prime Minister's Office, ministerial offices and other core functions of the executive of the federal level of government (the Australian Government) are housed in the same building as the Parliament.
+This is because of a shortage of other buildings in the then sparsely populated Canberra when Parliament moved from Melbourne to Old Parliament House in 1927.
+The Executive Wing is located opposite the main entrance, with the Cabinet directly in line with the War Memorial such that it can be viewed if all the doors of Parliament House are opened.

+Basement

+Beneath Parliament House there is a web of basements and offices.
+Originally a bomb shelter was included in the design of the House, but it was not built due to cost reasons.
+It was intended that a large room in the basement would be converted into a bomb shelter, but this has not been built either.